10up/Ad-Refresh-Control/README.md

  *
  * @param  int $interval The interval value to filter on.
  *
- * @return int The refresh interval, fitlered or not.
+ * @return int The refresh interval, filtered or not.
  */
 function my_filter_callback( $interval ) {
 	$interval = 45;